strongdm/scim-integrations/README.md

         use Google as an IdP
   -idp-query string
-        define a query according to the available query syntax for the selected Identity Provider -sdm-groups-query string
+        define a query according to the available query syntax for the selected Identity Provider -update
-        define a query according to the SCIM query syntax to filter the SDM users and groups results -sdm-users-query string
-        define a query according to the SCIM query syntax to filter the SDM users and groups results -update
         enable the visualization of the planned data for the update operation
 ```